The Lifestyle & Design of Japanese Minimalism

 Minimalism and Japanese Idiosyncrasy

-Traditional japanese house
+Traditional Japanese house

 In the wake of Japan’s catastrophic 2011 earthquake, many Japanese citizens began looking to minimalism as a way to break away from an increasingly excessive consumption culture.

-According to Sasaki, one should focus on getting only what is necessary and important for their life instead of giving in to excessβ€”including furniture that may be used infrequently or seasonally.
+According to Sasaki, one should focus on getting only what is necessary and important for their life instead of giving in to excess.
+This includes furniture that may be used infrequently or seasonally.

 Minimalism encourages individuals truly prioritize themselves above all else!
+These aspects of Japanese culture further prove just how important minimalism is in this culture.

 Japanese Minimalism and Nature